JaysonDorilag22/Resuma-Builder/README.md

 - **Export Options**
   Users can download their resumes in PDF, Word, or plain text formats, making it easy to share or print.

-- **Offline Accessibility**
-  Fully functional without the need for an internet connection, ensuring users can work on their resumes anytime, anywhere.

 - **Local Data Storage**
   Stores resume data locally on the user’s device using browser storage technologies such as LocalStorage or IndexedDB, ensuring data privacy.